 While in Aguadilla, it was such a treat to visit my cousins home and spend time with them.
-An incredible PLUS FACTOR was her deciding to make dinner that happen to have all vegan components!
+The added bonus was when she decided to make dinner with all vegan components!
 The food, the produce, everything was so fresh and contained no animal products.
-I told her how impressed I was with the yucca mofongo at Cafe Berlin that she decided to make a similar version, sans frying, because she just happened...yup, just happened to have fresh yucca on hand!
+I told her how impressed I was with the yucca mofongo at Cafe Berlin that she decided to make a similar version, sans frying, because she just so happened to have fresh yucca on hand!

 She used a traditional mortal and pestle set to mash the steamed yucca and then added the fresh garlic, olive oil and salt and pepper to the mixture.

 As well, my cousin had already prepared arroz con gandules (a favorite PR dish of mine) and a delicious, simple green salad with lemon, olive oil and a little dash of salt.

 I felt so fortunate to sit right there at the counter and watch her put everything together–what a moment.
 A part of me felt very comforted in being able to tap this undisclosed feeling I've never been able to tap before.

 From there, we enjoyed a wonderful meal at their beautiful home before parting ways to head back to San Juan.
 Torrential downpour awaited us–island life on our commute back, one minute its crystal clear skies and the next minute, you can't see two feet in front of you.